2016 Ecuador earthquake: Casualties

 At least 676 people were killed and more than 16,600 others were injured in the earthquake.
 It was the worst natural disaster to hit Ecuador since the 1949 Ambato earthquake.
 Over 300 fatalities occurred in the cities of Manta and Portoviejo, both of which are located in Manabí Province.
 President Rafael Correa stated that the reconstruction would cost "billions of dollars."

 The number of fatalities was estimated as several hundred within thirty minutes of the earthquake.
 However, the media reported the number of fatalities as significantly lower than what actually happened and than what was estimated within thirty minutes as the figure of reported fatalities with time shows.
 The number of injuries reported by media also remained below the ultimate count and below the correct estimate within 30 minutes by QLARM as seen in the next figure.

 By April 24, the fatality count had reached 654, and 8,340 had been reported as injured.
 Estimates of fatalities are based on calculations of the damage to the built environment using the program QLARM.
 Within minutes of an earthquake only its epicenter is known, not the extent of its rupture.
 The USGS shake map for this event shown on this page depicts the extent of the rupture area as a rectangle.
 With the length of the rupture as outlined by the aftershocks, a map of the likely mean damage by the settlement can be calculated.
 This map takes into account what intensities have been reported to the USGS for this earthquake.
 The numbers of fatalities and injured calculated theoretically, based on the damage map shown here, agrees well with the reported numbers.

 The extent of the rupture can sometimes be known from aftershocks during the few hours following the main shock.
 In that case, maps of the intensity of shaking expected in each settlement may be calculated as in the figure below at the left for the 2016 Ecuador earthquake.
-Based on this ground motion, the mean damage expected in each settlement s then calculated.
+Based on this ground motion, the mean damage expected in each settlement is then calculated.
 These maps allow first responders to target heavily damaged area.

 Large cities tend to have buildings more resistant to shaking than villages, therefore the damage is less for city dwellers than for villagers, on average.

 In Colombia, near the city of Cali, one miner died as a result of the earthquake, becoming the only reported death outside of Ecuador.